acmCSUFDev/march-madness-2024/problems/pillow-02/problem.md

 other have already been planned out by the event organizers.
-Your job now is to group together students in a way that encourages them to meet new people and get them excited for February Frenzy!
+Your job now is to group together students in a way that encourages them to meet new people and get them excited for March Madness!
 To complete this task, the organizers have given their list containing the information of all of the people who signed up for the event.